Graduate Entry Medicine Study Guide for ENT

 The day teaches on head and neck cancer, stridor, tracheostomy and dysphonia.

 SSMS is one of the eight Specialty Attachments in years 3 and 4.
 You will spend a week in the ENT Department during this block.

-SSMS Club on Friday afternoons will consist of a number of 25-minute tutorials or Kahoot quizzes.
+SSMS Club on Friday afternoons will consist of a number of 25-minute tutorials on important ENT topics.
 Below are links to the topics covered.

 Use these resources to prepare for the ENT session in SSMS Club.
 Read the tutorial and come to each session with questions on the topic.

 Current word events have created a degree of variance in the student experience that we are not accustomed to.
 To negate the differences in experience, we have created a ENT workbook that can act as a checklist of completion.
 Feel free to download this workbook by clicking the link below.

 GEM syllabus for students qualifying in or before summer 2024